 Under the Frequency dropdown, you can select how often you want the export task to run after the first instance.
 You have a ton of options here.
 You can schedule it to run at set intervals (e.g., every few hours, days, weeks, etc.).
 Alternatively, you can schedule it to run on specific days of the week/month.

-For example, you might want to only run export tasks on weekends, or on the last week of the month.
+For example, depending on how busy your WordPress site is, you might want to only run export tasks on weekends, or on the last week of the month.
 You get the idea!

 Above the dropdown tables, you’ll see a live update summary.
 It tells you when your tasks are currently set to run in plain English.